 The Confederate Player records ammunition expenditure for each infantry division on their Ammunition Tracks on the map.
 All Confederate divisions have 3 boxes, each of which represents one Ammunition Level.
 Use a spare game marker for each of these units to track its Ammunition Level.
 At the start of the game, no marker should be on any of the tracks and no unit should have an ammunition marker.
 When a unit's marker moves from off the track to the 1st space on its track (level 1), there is no further effect.
 When a unit's marker moves to the 2nd space (level 2) on a track, that unit is at Low Ammunition and should have a Low Ammo marker (add one if it has no marker).
-If the marker moves from the 2nd space on the track to the 1st space (level 3) on a track, that unit is Out of Ammunition and it should have an Out of Ammo (OOA) marker.
+If the marker moves from the 2nd space on the track to the 1st space, then the unit's Low Ammo marker is removed.
+When a unit's marker moves to the 3rd space (level 3) on a track, that unit is Out of Ammunition and it should have an Out of Ammo (OOA) marker.
 A unit may never have both a Low Ammo and an OOA marker at the same time: if a unit's marker moves from its 2nd to 3rd spot or vice-versa, then its ammunition marker is flipped appropriately from its Low Ammo to OOA side, or vice-versa.